kotonoha/server/README.md

 Tests should pass cleanly.

-After the test pass, navigate to http://localhost:8080.
+After the test passses, navigate to http://localhost:8080.

 When you create a server the admin account is created automatically.
 Default username/password is admin@(none) / admin,